-- If the respondent is a student: The sanction will be administered by the Vice President for Student Affairs. - If the respondent is an employee: The sanction will be administered by the Director of Human Resources. - If the respondent is a member of Faculty: The sanction will be administered by the Vice President for Academic Affairs. - If the Respondent is a third party: The sanction will be administered by the Title IX Coordinator.
+- If the Respondent is a student: The Chair will be the Vice President for Student Affairs. - o If the Respondent is an employee: The Chair will be the Director of Human Resources. - o If the Respondent is a member of Faculty: The Chair will be the Provost & Vice President for Academic Affairs.